-Board Member of Al Baraka Bank Lebanon.
-Previously, Chairman and Managing Director of The Industrial Bank of Kuwait K.S.C.
-Prior to that, Mr. Al Yousef held executive positions with The Industrial Bank of Kuwait and the Central Bank of Kuwait.
+Mr. Saleh Mohammed Al Yousef is a distinguished Kuwaiti businessman.
+He has held several prestigious positions in Kuwait and at a regional level, including that of Chairman and Managing Director of the Industrial Bank of Kuwait from 1988 until 2005.
+Mr. Saleh Mohammed Al Yousef has earlier held several executive positions at the Industrial Bank of Kuwait and the Central Bank of Kuwait for 11 years, and was responsible for the Supervision of Banking and was Director of the Field Inspection Department.
+He was Chairman and Managing Director of Afkar Holding Company, Kuwait until September 2010.
 He also served as Chairman of ABC Islamic Bank (E.C.), Bahrain and on the Supervisory Board of Arab Banking Corporation - Daus & Co.
-GmbH, Frankfurt Germany; as Chairman and Managing Director of Afkar Holding Co.; Commissioner, Capital Markets Authority, Kuwait; and on the Boards of Directors of the Financial Securities Group; Gulf Bank K.S.C.
-Kuwait; Arab Banking Corporation (B.S.C.), Bahrain; Ahli United Bank B.S.C., London; and Gulf Investment Corporation, Kuwait.
-He has over 35 years' experience in the banking industry.
-A Kuwaiti national, he holds a Bachelor of Commerce Degree from Kuwait University.
+GmbH, Frankfurt Germany.
+He was also a member of the Board of Directors of Financial Securities Group, Kuwait, Gulf Bank (K.S.C.), Kuwait, Arab Banking Corporation (B.S.C.), Bahrain, Ahli United Bank (B.S.C.), London, Gulf Investment Corporation - Kuwait, and the Public Authority for Industry, Kuwait.
+He has been a member of the Board of Trustees of the Kuwait Institute for Scientific Research and a Member of the Foreign Investment Committee in Kuwait.
+He was also a Member of the Board of Commissioners of the Capital Markets Authority in Kuwait.
+He is currently a Board Member of Al Baraka Banking Group, Bahrain, Al Baraka Bank of Lebanon and Al Baraka Bank Tunisia.
+Mr. Saleh Mohammed Al Yousef holds a Bachelor of Commerce degree in Accounting and Auditing from Kuwait University and possesses a long banking career of more than 38 years.